Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 For these cases, the metrics where this distinction would make a difference, expose the ``is_multiclass`` argument.
-Let's see how this is used on the example of :class:`~pytorch_lightning.metrics.StatScores` metric.
+Let's see how this is used on the example of :class:`~torchmetrics.StatScores` metric.

 First, let's consider the case with label predictions with 2 classes, which we want to treat as binary.

 .. testcode::

-   from pytorch_lightning.metrics.functional import stat_scores
+   from torchmetrics.functional import stat_scores

    # These inputs are supposed to be binary, but appear as multi-class
    preds  = torch.tensor([0, 1, 0])